Schwenger/House-Of-Tweets/tools/PhotoMiner/README.md

   - `twitterId` may be left unassigned

 ### Checkout images, generate pols.json: `checkout_images.py`

 - checkout preview/for-use images, and link to them "properly"
 - input: `twitter_each.json` (hard-coded)
+- output: `pols.json` (hard-coded; note: in this directory, not in `/backend/`)
+- output format: see `/backend/README.md`

+## Bird images

+The public-facing website needed new images, as we're not sure enough about the license situation of the old images.

+### Crawl image information: `fetch_birds.py`

+- reliably locate exactly one image (including license infos) for each bird
+- input: `birds.json` (hard-coded)
+- output: `fetch_birds.json` (hard-coded)
+- output format: list of JSON objects:
+  - all fields of birds.json are preserved, out of laziness
+  - `img`: JSON object, image meta-information, just like an entry in the politician crawler (`url`, `license`, and optionally `copyright`)

+### Checkout images, generate HTML: `checkout_images.py`

+- checkout preview/for-use images, and link to them "properly"
+- input: `twitter_each.json` (hard-coded)